 When you make a pie, you will inevitably be left with a pile of pie dough scraps.
 Gather them up and press them together to shape them into a disk and use them to make pie crust cookies!

-If you are looking for a pumpkin pie alternative for Thanksgiving dinner, this is it.
-And you know what?
-I am happy with this dough again.
-It's the same dough I used to make, and it's the recipe I used for this gorgeous maple apple pie that won the hearts of many.
-And for those that insist on following tradition, you can still make mini pumpkin pie tarts without evaporated milk.
+If you are looking for a pumpkin pie alternative for Thanksgiving dinner, this apple butter pie is a welcome change, but not a total deviation.
+It would be great served alongside this gorgeous maple apple pie.
+And for those who insist on following tradition, you can still make a more traditional pumpkin pie without evaporated milk.

 📖 Recipe